Spectacular Insect Fossil Find in Eastern USA

 Ancient winged Insect left Impression in Carboniferous Mud

-The western part of the United States may have a higher profile than the eastern part of the USA when it comes to fossils, this may be due to the large number of dinosaur fossils found in states such as Utah and Montana, but the east of the USA can produce some amazing fossil finds as well.
+The western part of the United States may have a higher profile than the eastern part of the USA when it comes to fossils, this may be due to the large number of dinosaur fossils found in states such as Utah and Montana, but the east of the USA can produce some amazing fossil finds as well, such as a spectacular insect fossil.

 Careful research combined with a little luck has helped fossil hunter Richard Knecht find an amazing fossil of a flying insect near Emerald Square in Massachusetts.
 Locked away for over 310 million years, the oldest known imprint of an insect, a trace fossil, has been found, whilst Richard was lost.